-Hi, my name is Kim and I started this company because of a 12lb ball of fur and anxiety named Bear.
+Hi, my name is Kim and I started this company in 2012 because of a 12lb ball of fur and anxiety named Bear.

 So many of us think our dogs are happy sleeping all day, just because our dogs can sleep all day.
 But think about any time you were sick, or had no plans, and spent just a few days mostly alone in your house.
 Sure, you can nap, or mindlessly watch TV.
 But would you prefer to do that every day?
 Probably not.
 Neither do most dogs.

 I want dogs to smell everything under the sun, to run and swim, to watch (but not chase) wildlife, to sunbathe on warm grass.
-We do not just focus on exercise, but also slowing down to enjoy the scenery, exploring the senses, learning manners.
-Even if its only once or twice a week in addition to your own adventures on weekends, it can greatly increase a dog's well-being.
+To know there's more to life than just your wallks, your neighborhood.
+We do not just focus on exercise, but also slowing down to enjoy the scenery, exploring the senses, learning manners, making friends.
+Even if its only once or twice a week in addition to your own adventures on weekends, it can greatly increase a dog's well-being and mental health.